jeongyoonlee/data-science-process-management/README.md

   > * Use the decoy (dummy) and canary (baseline/reference) servers
   > * Use the containerized (modular) framework
 * [Artificial Intelligence in the Software Engineering Workflow](https://www.safaribooksonline.com/library/view/oreilly-artificial-intelligence/9781491976289/video311928.html) by Peter Norvig at O'Reilly Artificial Intelligence Conference 2017 (subscription required)
+* [Machine Learning, Technical Debt, and You](https://youtu.be/V18AsBIHlWs) by D. Sculley at PAPIs 2017

 ### Presentation Slides